 Choosing a truly low-waste option means looking beyond the “plastic-free” label and considering the full packaging lifecycle.

-So what should you look for in the best dish soap bar?
+What to look for in the best dish soap bar

 ✔ Made from real soap, not synthetic detergent